 Annual and recurring deficits are too substantial.
 In addition, the costs of resuming fitness activities at the Downtown YMCA would entail a major investment as the facilities need to be renovated, as well as substantial annual indexed maintenance costs.
 To date, no potential partner has stepped forward and we can no longer wait.
 We do, however, encourage our members to get involved in our philanthropic work and fundraising events to support our community programs.

 9. Will fitness and aquatic activities be included in the Downtown Y’s redevelopment project?

-When possible, yes, of course!
-We have already approved several requests and we are continuing to examine all the requests we receive.
-If you would like to rent a space, please email us at firstname.lastname@example.org.
+When possible, absolutely!
+We have already approved several requests to rent and we are continuing to examine all the requests we receive.
+For all rental requests, please email email@example.com.